ofabir9/Run-boy-run/README.md

 # Run-boy-run
 My first unity game

+## Control
-Use 'A' & 'S'
+Use 'A' & 'S'.
-rest u will figure out.
+U will figure out the rest.

 ## To play on your browser, go to this link